 THE VALLEY OF DHORPATAN

-The population of the Dhorpatan valley is made up of a small community of indigenous peoples, like the Kham Magar (natives of Nepal), as well as Tibetan refugees.
+The population of the Dhorpatan Valley is made up of a small community of indigenous peoples, such as the Kham Magar speaking a Tibetan-Burmese dialect, as well as Tibetan refugees.
 They live largely below the poverty line.
-There are about a thousand people (number that varies depending on seasons), i.e. in between 100 and 400 families during winter.
+There are about a thousand people (number varies according to the seasons), or between 100 and 400 families in winter.